Crustless Quiche with Spinach, Prosciutto and Mushroom

 • pinch ground nutmeg

-• generous pinch (about 1/4 teaspoon of cayenne pepper)
+• generous pinch (1/4 teaspoon of cayenne pepper)

 Method

-2. Heat butter in a large skillet over medium-high heat.
-Add garlic and mushrooms, and cook, stirring until soft, about 5 minutes.
-Spread evenly over bottom of a lightly greased deep 23 cm quiche dish or pie plate.
+2. Heat butter in a large non-stick skillet over medium-high heat.
+Add the mushrooms and garlic, and cook, stirring until soft, about 5 minutes.
+Spread evenly over the bottom of the prepared quiche dish.

-3. Add spinach to the skillet and cook until wilted; distribute evenly in pie plate.
+3. Reduce heat slightly, Add spinach to the skillet and cook stirring until lightly wilted (1 minute); distribute evenly in the quiche dish.

 4. In a medium-sized bowl, whisk together eggs until well-beaten.
 Add milk, salt, cayenne pepper, and nutmeg and mix until combined.
 Stir in the prosciutto and cheese.

-5. Pour egg mixture over mushrooms and spinach and place quiche in oven.
+5. Pour the egg mixture over the mushrooms and spinach, spread into an even layer and transfer to the preheated oven.

-6. Bake until center is done, about 45 minutes.
+7. Bake until centre is set and the top is golden brown, about 45 minutes.
 Test with a toothpick (the quiche is done once the toothpick comes out clean).
-Enjoy!

 Did you try this recipe?